 If he should say: "I'll have to give that some thought, " it would mean: "Take it easy, Joe.
 I'm not sure about this."
 I can't remember his ever giving me that latter signal."

 So is this Joe Lee on the level?
 I'm not so sure.
 Lee claims, "I went with Houdini in 1922, as his publicity agent, general manager and chief investigator of phony mediums."
-But if Lee joined Houdini in 1922, this was somewhat passed the time Houdini was accepting challenge escapes, so his stories of arranging packing crate escapes with local manufactures are dubious.
-Also, Joe's colorful eye-witness account of how Houdini's vanishing elephant came about could only have happened in 1918, years before he claims to have joined the team.
+However, Joe's colorful eye-witness account of how Houdini's vanishing elephant came about could only have happened in 1918, years before he claims to have joined the team.

 Lee also makes the somewhat extraordinary claim that he was in the room during the famous Atlantic City seance when Lady Doyle "contacted" Houdini's dead mother.
 But no one else puts Joe there.
 In fact, I can find no mention of a Joe Lee in any of the major biographies (apart from Culliton who sources this article in Houdini The Key).